filamentphp/filament/packages/forms/docs/03-fields/09-file-upload.md

 ![](https://user-images.githubusercontent.com/41773797/147613556-62c62153-4d21-4801-8a71-040d528d5757.png)

+> Filament also supports [`spatie/laravel-medialibrary`](https://github.com/spatie/laravel-medialibrary).
+See our [plugin documentation](/docs/spatie-laravel-media-library-plugin) for more information.

+## Configuring the storage disk and directory

 By default, files will be uploaded publicly to your default storage disk.

 To change the disk and directory that files are saved in, and their visibility, use the `disk()`, `directory()` and `visibility` methods: